A Brief History

 Obviously, UFO enthusiasts believe Valentich and his plane were abducted by aliens, but skeptics leaned toward believing Valentich had staged his own disappearance, although Valentich was not reported to be unhappy or suicidal.
 Some reports of UFO sightings from this time frame did come in after the disappearance was reported.
 Investigators theorized Valentich may have accidentally been flying upside down and seen his plane’s reflection on the water, confusing him.
 Other “experts” guessed Valentich may have been deceived by an optical illusion and become disoriented, going into an even more disorienting spin, resulting in a crash.

-What happened to this young man and his airplane?
+Question for students (and subscribers): What happened to this young man and his airplane?
 Was it a hoax, a staged suicide?
 Was it genuine confusion and an accident?
 Or was it really a UFO abduction?
-You decide and let us know what you think and why.
+You decide and let us know what you think and why in the comments section below this article.

 Your readership is much appreciated!